hub-usp-inovacao/documentation/src/frontend/README.md

 - **Show:** Get the data from the Google SpreadSheet, store it temporarily, and display it on the page;
 - **Filter:** Filter the data using filtering buttons and a [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching) mechanism.

-The errors page has the only purpose of displaying the errors generated when the 'show' functionality presented above is called.
+The errors page has the only purpose of displaying the errors generated when the `show` functionality presented above is called.

 ### Views